-- 170 Folding can be initiated photochemically by irradiation within the NMR spectrometer.
-Laser irradiation of biomolecules within the NMR-spectrometers has been introduced by Kaptein in photo-CIDNP NMR (Kaptein et al., 1978), before first real-time folding applications have been conducted.
-In folding applications, high-power laser irradiation (up to 8-10 W primary output) is coupled to the NMR-spectrometer by a quartz fibre ending in the NMR-tube within the spectrometer.
+Folding can be initiated photochemically by irradiation within the NMR spectrometer.
+Laser irradiation of biomolecules within the NMR spectrometers was introduced by Kaptein in photo-CIDNP NMR (Kaptein et al., 1978), before the first real-time folding applications were conducted.
+In folding applications, high-power laser irradiation (up to 8-10 W primary output) is coupled to the NMR spectrometer by a quartz fibre ending in the NMR tube within the spectrometer.
 Figure 3 shows the setup of two lasers coupled to an NMR spectrometer as it is used at BMRZ in Frankfurt.
-To achieve - 175 reasonable irradiation times (typically between 0.2-4s) depending on the folding rate to be observed, not only the applied power is important but also the homogeneous light illumination within the sample.
-Different methods that advance the setup presented by Berliner (Scheffler et al., 1985), such as using a cone shaped quartz tip (Kühn and Schwalbe, 2000) or stepwise tapered (Kuprov and Hore, 2004) or sandblasted quartz fibre ends (Feldmeier et al., 2013) have been introduced to achieve this.
+To achieve reasonable irradiation times (typically be-